nlepagnez/ESI-PublicContent/ESICollector.md

   > The collector must be able to contact every Exchange Server in WMI and in Remote PowerShell.

 (Normally the Organization Management group allow the above rights excepted if you have brake inheritance in AD or made custom **unsupported** hardening between Exchange Servers.)

+USD Logs (Summary of logs of the Collector) :

+  > If the USD Logs storage is AzureStorageAccount, the ManagedIdentity or the created Entra ID Application needs to have the Storage Blob Data Contributor role at minimum to be able to write logs in the storage account.

 ### Network Access